 Svalbard is in the Arctic Ocean, but in Word War II terms is ore associted with the Atlantic campaign.
 Norway obtained possession of Svalbard, an Arctic Archipelago at far nothern lattitudes after World War I. The largest amd main island is Spitzbergen.
 It is located at lattitudes well above the most northerly location in Alaska.
 Its remoteness and harsh climate left it beyond the normal European competition for territory.
 Mineral deposits on Svalbard attracted increasing interest by the turn-of-the 20th century.
 It was the Versailles Treaty after World War I that created the basis for settling national claims (1919).
 The Spitsbergen Treaty followed (1920).
 Svalbard was awarded to the Kingdom of Norway, but citizens of signatory nations were granted residence, property, commercial, and research rights.
 Norwegian and then German soldiers were stationed on Svalbard during World War II.
 There was only limited military action.
 The principal value of Svalbard was as a source of meterological data that would affect military operations in Europe.
 Weather fronts sweep east and south from the North Atlantic and Arctic affecting European weather.
 The Allies had a better fix on this as they had weather stations in North America, Greenland and Iceland.
 Thus weather reports from Svalbard were of great value, especiallt to the Germans who had limited advanced warning on developing weather fronts.
 The Germans invaded Norway (April 1940) and then deployed units to operate a weather station on the island (1941).
 Svalbard also continued producing coal.
 The Norwegian Government in Exile decided to evacuate the Island's civilian population (September 1941).
 The German invasion of the Soviet Union (June 1941) increased the importance of obtaining weather information and thus the military value of Svalbard.
 The British began running the Arctic convoys to Murmamsk to help supply the Red Army.
 These Arctic convoys passed between Svalbard and northern Norway and the Germans were determined to stop them.
 The Allies deployed a small force on the ships Isbjørn and Selis to estanlish a base at Isfjorden.
 The Luftwaffe sank the ships in Grønfjorden.
 The survivors regrouped to Barentsburg.
 The Germans battleships Tirpitz and Scharnhorst which had been deployed to Norway to stop the Arctic convoys shelled Barentsburg, Grumant, and Longyearbyen (1943).
 A German U-boat destroyed Svea and most houses in Van Mijenfjorden.

 The Resistance was active in Norway.
-The resistance aided by the British staged some important raids and kept the Allies informed of German military movements.
+The resistance was aided by the British and staged some important raids and kept the Allies informed of German military movements.
+There were, however, major difficulties.
+The most important was the very large Grman military garrison in the country with relatively litt to do, except hunt down the Resisstance.
+This changed a little after the invasion of the Soviet Union (June 1941) and a new Murmansk Front was opened.

 After the invasion of the Soviet Union (june 1941), the Allies attempted to supply the Soviets through the Atlantic convoys which delivered supplies to Murmans and Ark Angel.
 In addition to ferocious attacks on the convoys, the Germans launched an attack from northern Norway on Nurmansk.
 It would be the most northerly campaihn of the War, indeed of any war.
 The battle was conducted at 70°N, much further north than the Aletuian campaign in the North Pacific.
 Supplying units that far north was a serious problem and the campaign soon bogged down.
 The Germans with the Russians advancing in Poland and the Allies preoarin to lnd in France began to retreat from the Murmansk front (1944).
 They burned everything after them as they fell back in the area between the Russian border and the Lyngen fjord, as part of their scorched earth tactics.
 The Germans forced the Norwegian population to evacuate with them.
 Anout a third of the Norwegians decided to hide in the desolate wilderness instead.
 Anyone who the Germans found attempting to remain were shot.